-- Named one of SoCal’s Most Influential Women in Real Estate by Real Estate Southern California, 2005
+- Named one of SoCal’s Most Influential Women in Real Estate, Real Estate Southern California, 2005

-Represented a developer in obtaining land use entitlements and local, state and federal permits for its master-planned residential development in Orange County, which includes major infrastructure improvements and new infrastructure construction.
-The permits and approvals obtained were from numerous regulatory agencies, including the U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, Regional Water Quality Control Board and California Department of Fish and Game.
-The land use entitlements included CEQA compliance, preparation of a program to address the EIR, and a development agreement.
+- Represented a landowner/developer in obtaining land use entitlements and local, state and federal permits for its master-planned residential development in Orange County, which included major infrastructure improvements (roads and flood control channel) and new infrastructure construction.
+The permits and approvals obtained were from numerous regulatory agencies, including the U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, Regional Water Quality Control Board, and California Department of Fish and Wildlife.
+The land use entitlements included adoption of a specific plan, subdivision maps, resource agency conservation easements, a development agreement and EIR certification.

-Represented an S&P 100 company and the largest real estate company in the United States in obtaining the necessary development permit modifications and CEQA documentation for the renovation and expansion of one of the company’s largest shopping malls.
+- Represented an S&P 100 company and the largest real estate company in the United States in obtaining the necessary development permit modifications and CEQA documentation for the renovation and expansion of one of the company’s largest shopping malls in Southern California.

-Represented a religious order in entitling a 100-acre ranch in connection with the development of a new church and school in the Silverado Canyon area of Orange County.
-The entitlements included a Site Development Permit, Use Permit and certification of the EIR
+- Represented a religious order in entitling a 100-acre ranch in connection with the development of a new church and school in the Silverado Canyon area of Orange County.
+The entitlements included a site development permit, a use permit and certification of the EIR.

-Represented a diversified national real estate organization in obtaining all land use entitlements and local, state and federal permits in connection with the development of a 582-room luxury hotel located on over 100 acres overlooking the Pacific Ocean.
+- Represented a diversified national real estate organization in obtaining all land use entitlements and local, state and federal permits in connection with the development of a 582-room luxury hotel located on more than 100 acres overlooking the Pacific Ocean.